 - A Cost Breakdown Structure (CBS) is an organized framework that categorizes project management overall costs into distinct segments to monitor and control expenditures efficiently.

-- Examples of cost breakdown structures include: labor, material, equipment, overhead, subcontractor, and utility costs.
+- Components of cost breakdown structures include: labor, material, equipment, overhead, subcontractor, contingency, escalation, and utility costs.

 - To create CBS, first define the WBS, identify cost categories, and estimate costs. creates the CBS, and lastly, tracks and monitors costs.

-- ScaleOcean is able to help construction companies optimize Cost Breakdown Structure (CBS) management, improve budget planning accuracy, and reduce cost waste in construction projects.
+- ScaleOcean construction software is able to help construction companies optimize Cost Breakdown Structure (CBS) management, improve budget planning accuracy, and reduce cost waste in construction projects.

 A Cost Breakdown Structure (CBS) is an organized framework that categorizes a project’s overall costs into distinct segments, enabling project managers to monitor and control expenditures efficiently.